asayers/cbdr/README.md

 ### The main loop

 Ok, we're ready to begin.
-Start by running `base/bench.sh` and `feature/bench.sh` once and throwing the results away.
-These are just "warm-ups" to get files cached etc.
+Start by running `base/bench.sh` and `feature/bench.sh` once each and throwing the results away.
+These are just "warm-ups" to get files cached etc.  Then:

 1. Take a measurement.
 2. Compute the confidence interval.
 3.
    * If the whole interval is under +2% → You're good to merge!
    * If the whole interval is above +2% → It looks like there's a regression.
-   * If the interval straddles +2% → We don't have enough data to tell whether there's a regression.
+   * If the interval straddles +2% → We don't have enough data yet to tell whether there's a regression.
 Go to step 1.

 And that's it!
 You may also want to include a time-limit.
 What you do when